phidaot/Gemini-Notebook/Responses/Finances/LMCU/Max Checking.md

-LMCU's Max Checking account offers a **3.00% APY** (Annual Percentage Yield) on balances up to $15,000.
-For balances over $15,000.01, the interest rate is 0.00%.
+According to Lake Michigan Credit Union's (LMCU) website, the Max Checking account offers a 3.00% Annual Percentage Yield (APY) on balances up to $15,000.
+For any balance over $15,000, the interest rate is 0.00%.

-To earn this interest rate, you need to meet a few monthly requirements:
+To earn this interest, you must meet a few monthly requirements, which include:

-* Have a direct deposit or ACH deposit into your Max Checking account.
+* A direct deposit or ACH deposit into the Max Checking account.
-* Make a minimum of 10 posted debit or credit card purchases.
+* A minimum of 10 posted debit or credit card purchases.
-* Log in to online or mobile banking at least 4 times.
+* A minimum of 4 logins to online or mobile banking.
-* Be enrolled in eStatements.
+* Enrollment in eStatements.

-There are no minimum balance requirements or monthly fees for this account.
-If the monthly requirements are not met, you won't earn interest for that month, but there's no penalty or fee.
+It's also noted that there are no minimum balance requirements or monthly fees for this account.